Hello23-Ygopro/ygopro-ds/README.md

 - Power: Use the `Power` tab
 - Rarity: **N/A**
 - Series (Card Set): **N/A**
-- Skill No Skill: Use the `No Skill` tab for skill-less cards
 - Special Trait: **N/A** (You can type `<<Special Trait>>`, `<<` or `>>` to list all cards that reference a special trait)
 </details>
 <details>